artainmo/web-development/backend/NestJS/README.md

 import { Photo } from "./entity/Photo";

 createConnection({
-    type: "mysql", //Other database typed such as postgresql indicated with postgres
+    type: "mysql", //Other database types such as postgresql are indicated with postgres
     host: "localhost",
     port: 3306,
     username: "root",